LukasMosser/neural_rock_typing/README.md

 These class activation maps are dependent on the architecture and weights of a model and we therefore provide here pre-trained models and code infrastructure to train various convolutional networks and a viewer application to visualize the CAM maps and the predictions of each network.

+Due to the extremely small dataset of ~80 images, a transfer learning approach was used to train ImageNet pretrained models.
+Because each image has dimensions of > 3000 x 2000 pixels we randomly extract patches at 224x224 pixels and feature preserving data augmentation to regularize model training and to (hopefully) prevent overfitting.
+Regardless, results should be evaluated on the test-split of the datasets, indicated in the viewer app for each model.

 ### Network types